grafana/alloy/docs/sources/reference/cli/run.md

 Include `--config.extra-args` to pass additional command line flags from the original format to the converter.
 Refer to [alloy convert][] for more details on how `extra-args` work.

-## Memory

-* `--memory.auto-limit` This value automatically sets the memory limit if using cgroups.
-Does nothing if cgroups are not available.
-Defaults to true.

 [alloy convert]: ../convert/
 [clustering]:  ../../../concepts/clustering/